wuzy/ghost/README.md

-A simple person blog build on ghost
+A simple personal blog build on ghost